mark-durbin-ucf/git-novice/_episodes/08-collab.md

 needs to clone the Owner's repository to a different location than her own repository with the same name.

-To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:
+To clone the Owner's repo into her home folder, the Collaborator enters:

 ~~~
-$ git clone git@github.com:vlad/planets.git ~/Desktop/vlad-planets
+$ git clone git@github.com:YOUR_USER/planets.git ~/other_user-planets
 ~~~
 {: .language-bash}

-Replace 'vlad' with the Owner's username.
+Replace 'other_user' with the Owner's username.

-If you choose to clone without the clone path (`~/Desktop/vlad-planets`) specified at the end, you will clone inside your own planets folder!
+If you choose to clone without the clone path (`~/Desktop/other_user-planets`) specified at the end, you will clone inside your own planets folder!
 Make sure to navigate to the `Desktop` folder first.